deroneriksson/python-wsi-preprocessing/docs/index.md

 The `training_slide_to_image()` function converts a single svs slide to a smaller image in a more common format such as jpg or png.
 The `singleprocess_training_slides_to_images()` function converts all svs slides to smaller images, and the `multiprocess_training_slides_to_images()` function uses multiple processes (1 process per core) to speed up the slide conversion process.
+For the last three functions, when an image is saved, a thumbnail image is also saved.
+By default, the thumbnail has a maximum height or width of 300 pixels and is jpg format.

 One of the first actions we can take to become more familiar with the training dataset is to have a look at the metadata associated with each image, which we can do with the `slide_info()` function.
 Here we can see a sample of this